zihangwen/Amplification-Acceleration/README.md

-## Repository for the calculation of the amplification factor and acceleration factor.
+## Repository for Bd simulation and calculation of the amplification factor and acceleration factor.

 ## reference
 - A theory of evolutionary dynamics on any complex population structure reveals stem cell niche architecture as a spatial suppressor of selection